twincharged/BravoDesignAgency/README.md

 Due to Safari's aggressive memory maintainence, (even with preserve-3d & backface-visibility) I'm unable to force sufficient hardware acceleration to allow instant redirects via navbar links (due to anchor hover effect | it's a delay of about 200ms | only Safari on a MBA 2014).
 It works perfectly in Chrome, FF, IE, etc.

-12-14: Header logo covers some webpage content on various pages

 ## Other